shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “And what about for you?”
 The lizardfolk asked Gra.

-“I’ll have…” he looked around, making sure Astalir wasn’t near by.
-He didn’t seem to be hiding in any of the trees.
+“I’ll have…” Gra looked directly at Drathalion.
 “Venison.”

 Drathalion scowled.